damianhakert/damianhakert.github.io/source/_posts/2015-04-15-bitbucket-vs-gitlab-com.markdown

 environment?
 Free.

 We believe that source code hosting is a commodity and should be available to anyone at no cost.
+Normal support happens via a forum, like Gmail and Facebook.
-If you want support or extra features for larger organizations, you can look at our [subscriptions](/pricing).
-But without those, you're definitely not missing out.
+If you want email support you can look at our [subscriptions](https://gitlab.recurly.com/subscribe/gitlab-com-bronze-yearly-20).
+But without this, you're definitely not missing out since GitLab.com has all the features of [GitLab Enterprise Edition](/features/#enterprise).

-## GitLab is well designed
+## GitLab is beautifully designed

 Just look at it: